Solly5310/Slack-Clone/README.md

  * Users can react and unreact to messages.
  * You should provide at least 3 different reactions.
  * Reactions must be UTF-8 emojis.

- - lets look at this one tomorrow ?

 #### 2.3.7 Pinning messages
  * Users can pin and unpin messages.